 Greek papyri form an important source for the history of Greek, Roman and Byzantine Egypt.
-Students will read varied, mainly documentary, papyri from their editions and from photos and sometimes original papyri, learning to place them in their historical and cultural context.
-They wil also write a paper on a subject of their own choice within the field of documentary papyrology.
+Students will read varied, mainly documentary, papyri from their editions and will study some original papyri from photos, learning to place them in their historical and cultural context.

 have a basic knowledge of Greek papyrology and its apparatus;

 be able to situate them in their historical and cultural context;

 Timetable to be arranged between student(s) and instructor.

 Mode of instruction

 Total course load is 10 EC (= 280 hours):

 reading literature and writing assignments: 170 hours

 preparing oral exam: 40 hours